 Keratoplasty Can Repair Damaged Corneas for Clearer Vision

 As a top ophthalmologist, Dr. Andrew E. Holzman can perform a keratoplasty, or corneal transplant, at his Washington, D.C., area practice.
-This procedure can be a good option if you have suffered eye trauma that seriously impacts your vision.
+This procedure can be a good option if you have suffered eye trauma that seriously scars your cornea.
 It may also be appropriate if you have severe keratoconus and other, more conservative treatments have not been effective.
 Keratoplasty has the highest success rate of all tissue transplants.
 Although it will take some time to recover and for your vision to stabilize, results can be truly remarkable.
 After you have healed, you could enjoy much sharper eyesight that increases your physical abilities and overall quality of life.

 Why Perform Keratoplasty?